junaidi-ai/MedAISure/CONTRIBUTING.md

 ## 🙏 Thank You!

-Your contributions help make MEDDSAI Benchmark better for everyone!
+Your contributions help make MedAISure Benchmark better for everyone!